veorq/misc/STUDENTS.md

 ### Questions

-Don't be lazy: before asking me a question (such as "how to get command-line arguments in C?"), try to find the answer by yourself first on the usual places (Google, StackOverflow, etc.).
-This will teach you how to search effectively and you'll learn additional things along the way.
-I you ask me a question and in 10 seconds I find the answer on Google's first page, then I'll feel like you're wasting my time.
+Please don't be lazy: before asking me a question (such as "how to get command-line arguments in C?"), try to find the answer by yourself first on the usual places (Google, StackOverflow, etc.).
+I'd be happy to show you tricks to search effectively and quickly spot reliable solutions.

-However, there are questions that you *should* ask me directly, because you won't easily/quickly find an answer online.
+However, there are many questions that you *should* ask me directly, because you won't easily/quickly find an answer online.
 For example, highly technical questions such as "how secure is the implementation of AES in OpenSSL against fault attacks?".

 ### Tools